When, why, and how

 (And if you don’t get in, don’t worry—quite a few students accepted into the program applied several years in a row before being accepted.
 Keep working on being the most awesome writer you can be!)

-Applications for the Six-Week Workshop open in early December of every year.
+Applications for the Six-Week Workshop open in early December of every year and close on March 1.
 To make the application process go smoothly, you’ll want these things on hand:

 - A 700- to 800-word description of your background and your reasons for attending the workshop.
 (See below for more information about the essay.)